How to Get the Most out of your CELTA Interview

 - You having a growth mindset

-Chris Bunyan, Head of Teacher Training at Bournemouth Merrick Park had this say “Don’t be nervous – it’s not an exam!
+So, don’t be nervous – remember, it’s not an exam.
 The interview gives the opportunity for both you and the training centre to see where you’re starting from, so they can help you prepare for your course and plug the gaps in your knowledge.
-If they feel you need a bit more time to prepare for a course, they can help with that too.”
+If they feel you need a bit more time to prepare for a course, or to focus on a particular aspect of your teaching, the tutor can help and advise you on that too.”

 Typical CELTA Interview Format

-Having an opportunity to meet your potential tutor is also a great way for to get to know the centre before your first day, thus making walking into the classroom on the Monday morning a little less daunting.
-So what kind of an interview will it be you may be asking.
+Having an opportunity to meet your potential tutor is also a great way for to get to know the centre before the start date of your course, thus making entering the classroom (either face-to-face or virtually) on the first morning a little less daunting.
+So, ‘What kind of an interview will it be?’ you may be asking.

 If for whatever reason you are unable to attend in person, make sure you clearly arrange a time to.
 Don’t leave it till a minute before the interview to add the tutor’s contact details.
-Ensure you have their number or Skype account name saved in your contact list so that you do not have to panic when it’s your time to shine.
-Guus van der Made from Frankfurt, Head of Teacher Training with a life time of experience had this to say, “After checking with the tutor you have the correct time-zones confirmed, go and sit in a quiet room where you will not be disturbed.”
-I would also recommend checking your Wi-Fi connection beforehand to ensure call clarity and using headphones with a microphone as the call can last 45-60 minutes.
+Ensure you have their number and contact details saved in your contact list so that you do not have to panic when it’s your time to shine.
+Check with the tutor you have the correct time-zones confirmed, go and sit in a quiet room where you will not be disturbed.
+We would also recommend checking your Wi-Fi connection beforehand to ensure call clarity and using headphones with a microphone as the call can last 45-60 minutes.

 Before the CELTA Interview

-So there are many different things you can do to make sure you get the most out of this life changing 4 week experience.
-Connor O’Donoghue, Head of Teacher Training at our partner school at British Museum gives his top three tips:
+So there are many different things you can do to make sure you get the most out of this life-changing experience.
+Connor O’Donoghue, Head of Teacher Training at our partner school at London (British Museum) gives his top three tips:

 - Be honest about your motivations!
 It’s OK if you don’t want to change the world.
 If you’d like to work in Italy or to move to Thailand, tell your interviewer!
 They could be able to give you some very good advice about your career.